Norilsk: History

 On July 17, 2020, a monument to the Metallurgists of Norilsk was unveiled at the site of the foundation stone.
 The foundation stone itself is part of the sculptural composition.

 In the 1980s, the Norilsk Golgotha memorial complex was built on the slope of Mount Schmidtikh to house the mass graves of the prisoners who founded the city.
 Poland and the (ex-Soviet) Baltic states have erected monuments to their countrymen who died here.
 Icon lamps also burn in an Orthodox chapel set on the mountainside.

-Also see description of the Norilsk Golgotha and its commemoration in the early 21st century.

 The discovery in 1966 of the Oktyabrskoye deposit of copper–nickel ores, located 40 kilometers northeast of Norilsk, was a milestone in the further development of the region.
 The mining settlement of Talnakh was founded at the same time.
 A new complex, the Nadezhda Metallurgical Plant, was built 15 km west of Norilsk to process the raw materials from the new deposits.
 Work began in 1971 and the complex was finished in 1981.

 A number of Finnish companies assisted in the construction and automation of Norilsk's No. 2 copper and nickel smelters (in the Nadezhda complex), which led to substantial numbers of Finnish metallurgical and automation experts and their families coming to Norilsk from 1978 onward, creating a Finnish expat community of some hundreds of people for a couple of years.